1,000+ Opportunities

 The community college you plan to attend and in what semester you plan to enroll.
 Once you register for classes, you will be required to submit additional information such as your billing statement from the college and your unofficial transcript once you complete the semester.
 Instructional Brochure Informational Powerpoint

-Based on current listing details, eligibility includes: Corrections officers employed by the Michigan Department of Corrections who have not earned 15 college credits and are approved by MDOC, enrolling at a Michigan community college.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Corrections officers employed by the Michigan Department of Corrections who have not earned 15 college credits and are approved by MDOC, enrolling at a Michigan community college.
+Confirm the full requirements in the official notice before applying.